Lascorbe/CocoaConferences/README.md

       link: The url at which prospective speakers my respond to the Call For Papers
       deadline: the last day on which a talk proposal may be submitted (in "year-month-day" format)
 ```

+⚠️ The indentation is really important on `.yml` files, keep the same number of spaces as the rest of entries or it won't parse the file correctly.

 ### Examples